-Scientific-Practical Journal “Endovascular Neuroradiology” carefully refers to the ethical aspects of the edited materials.
+Scientific-Practical Journal “Ukrainian Interventional Neuroradiology and Surgery” carefully refers to the ethical aspects of the edited materials.
 The editorial staff always tries to control and, if necessary, prevent any actions violation of the ethical norms (plagiarism), protect objects of research (personal information of patients or information prohibited for publication).
 The author, editor, reviewer, publisher and institute involved to the publication process bear responsibility for broken of ethical norms.

-Scientific-Practical Journal “Endovascular Neuroradiology” is responsible for ethics of publication, according to the COPE's Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers to provide ethics and quality of publication.
+Scientific-Practical Journal “Ukrainian Interventional Neuroradiology and Surgery” is responsible for ethics of publication, according to the COPE's Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers to provide ethics and quality of publication.

 Responsibilities of the Editorial Office, Editorial Board and Editorial Council

 The Chief Editor is responsible for the materials publication based on the conclusion of editorial board and editorial council due to the main journal policy (author's rights, plagiarism, ethics, confidentiality, etc.) and the relevance of materials.
 Editorial office can`t use for their own interests unpublished information of the author without author consent.
 The editorial office controls and regulates all ethics claims while publishing.

 The editorial board and editorial office don`t disclose any information about the manuscript (author (s), topic, text, etc.) to anyone.
 Only author, potential reviewers, and publisher could be informed, as appropriate.